This page covers Gwennap Mining District, including; the mines of St Day and Chacewater then following the Carnon Valley to Devoran.

 For more images follow this link: Poldice Mine Arsenic Works

-The headframe standing over the shaft of Mount Wellington Mine, one of the modern mines in the Gwennap Mining District, it closed in the 1980’s.
+Gwennap Mining District 13: The headframe standing over the shaft of Mount Wellington Mine, one of the modern mines in the District, it closed in the 1980’s.

 For more images follow this link: Mount Wellington Mine

-One the right is Nangiles Mine, on the left is the headframe of Mount Wellington Mine.
+Gwennap Mining District 20: On the right of the image is Nangiles Mine, on the left is the headframe of Mount Wellington Mine.

 For more images follow this link: Wheal Jane Mine

-The interior of the mill at Whael Jane Mine, this worked up to 1998 when South Crofty Mine closed, a sad loss to the Gwennap Mining District.
+Gwennap Mining District 26: The interior of the mill at Whael Jane Mine, this worked up to 1998 when South Crofty Mine closed, a sad loss to the District.